Mandosis/template-engine/README.md

 # Templates (Working Title)
-Templates provides a simple way to add Templates to html files through the use of semantic HTML comments
+Templates provides a simple way to add Templates to html files through the use of HTML comments containing keywords.

 ## How to use